-Rosylva Forget-Me-Not features delicate cymes of pink flowers with gold eyes at the ends of the stems from mid spring to early summer.
-Its narrow leaves remain grayish green in colour throughout the season.
+Forget-Me-Not features delicate cymes of sky blue flowers at the ends of the stems from mid spring to mid summer, which emerge from distinctive yellow flower buds.
+Its narrow leaves remain green in colour throughout the season.

 Landscape Attributes